Most business owners value views, likes, followers, and a huge email list.

 I mean, who doesn't love that?

-Having a massive number of people keeping up with your business is great for your brand reputation.
+Having a massive number of people keeping up with your online business, is great for your brand reputation.

 Now, while views, likes, followers, and huge email lists are good...

 Having these doesn't mean you can now sell like gangbusters.

 It's like having a bunch of visitors daily who admire your products and leave, buying nothing.

 It's also like having a lot of people like your social media posts but don't purchase from you.